Estonian phonology: Suprasegmental length

 All stressed long syllables can possess a suprasegmental length feature.
 When a syllable has this feature, any long vowel or diphthong in the syllable is lengthened further, as is any long consonant or consonant cluster at the end of that syllable.
 A long syllable without suprasegmental length is termed "long", "half-long", "light" or "length II" and is denoted in IPA as ˑ or ː.
 A long syllable with suprasegmental length is termed "overlong", "long", "heavy" or "length III", denoted in IPA as ː or ːː.
 For consistency, this article employs the terms "half-long" and "overlong" and uses ː and ːː, respectively, to denote them.

 Both the regular short-long distinction and the suprasegmental length are distinctive, so that Estonian effectively has three distinctive vowel and consonant lengths, the distinction between the second and third length levels being at a level larger than the phoneme, such as the syllable or the foot.
-In addition to realizing greater phonetic duration, overlength in modern Estonian involves a pitch distinction where falling pitch is realized in syllables that are overlong and level pitch is realized in syllables that are short or long.
+In addition to realizing greater phonetic duration, overlength in modern Estonian involves a pitch distinction where falling pitch is realized in syllables that are overlong and level pitch is realized in syllables that are short or half-long.

 The suprasegmental length is not indicated in the standard orthography except for the plosives for which a single voiceless letter represents a half-long consonant while a double voiceless letter represents an overlong consonant.
 There are many minimal pairs and also some minimal triplets which differ only by length: